What is the infant microbiome?

 Going through labor even for a short period of time before a C-section may allow the baby to come into contact with maternal microbes that would have otherwise been transferred in vaginal delivery [18].

 2. Pre- and postnatal antibiotic exposure: Antibiotic use during pregnancy may reduce levels of good bacteria to be passed on to a baby [1].
-After birth, antibiotic use in newborns before their first year of life has been linked to development of asthma and allergies [2], [6], [7], [17], diabetes, overweight and eczema later in life [2], [20]–[22].
+After birth, antibiotic use in newborns before their first year of life has been linked to the development of asthma and allergies [2], [6], [7], [17], diabetes, overweight and eczema later in life [2], [20]–[22].

 3. Diet: Diet and feeding patterns during the first years of life can impact the gut microbiome and baby development [1].